Geboyi/krapani_project/Solution.md

 #### API Gateway and Lambda Functions:
 - API Gateway invokes Lambda function lambda_a for authentication and authorization (using AWS Cognito).
-- lambda_a may invoke lambda_b for database interactions via a private link, ensuring secure database access.
-- lambda_a and lambda_b are separate functions for decoupled responsibilities.
-Lambda_a handles authentication, authorization, and initial processing while lambda_b, via a private link, communicates with RDS Proxy in the database tier for database-related activities.
+- lambda_a is a routing lambda.
+It routes to lambda_b, lambda_b is the main logic process function which interacts with the other systems.

 #### Internal ALB and App Tier:
-- Exterior ALB routes dynamic content requests to internal ALB within a private subnet.
+- Exterior ALB routes dynamic content requests to the lambda_b and internal ALB within a private subnet.
 - Internal ALB distributes requests to ECS containers running the application logic.

 #### Database Tier: